 The court is going to put the best interests of the children first when considering custody.
 It’s best to try to be objective here–think about what their best interests really are and try to reach an agreement with your ex instead of having the court handle it.
 If you can’t, the court will decide for you, and you’ll both likely be less satisfied with this result.

-If you are going to fight for full custody of your kids, it’s important you can show the court this would be in the children’s best interests, and you will need to work with an experienced child custody law firm in Kent since your case will be complex.
+If you are going to fight for full custody of your kids, it’s important you can show the court this would be in the children’s best interests, and you will need to work with an experienced child custody law firm in Washington since your case will be complex.

 The Marital Home–Not Always Worth It